myemural/VulkanCppExamples/Examples/Fundamentals/Basics/README.md

 ## Architecture of the Subsection

 The `VulkanApplication` classes used in the examples, except for the `CreatingWindow` and `GetDeviceInfo` examples, are derived from the `ApplicationBasics` class.
-The `ApplicationBasics` class includes common functions such as selecting a PhysicalDevice and creating a Surface, Device, Queue, and creating SwapChain and Framebuffers with ImageViews taken from this SwapChain; creating CommandPool, synchronization objects, and RenderPass.
+The `ApplicationBasics` class includes common functions such as selecting a PhysicalDevice and creating a Surface, Device, Queue; creating SwapChain and Framebuffers with ImageViews taken from this SwapChain; creating CommandPool, synchronization objects, and RenderPass.